pkra/ebookcraft2018/03-output/output.md

 * SVG fixes "fonts"
   * using paths instead of fonts means it cannot be messed up by reading systems
 * Difficulties
-  * epubcheck false positives
-    * role='img'
-    * focusable
-    * aria (-label, -labelledby, hidden)
+  * epubcheck false positives: role='img', focusable, aria (-label, -labelledby, hidden)
-    * bad as its needed as workaround for many ATs
+    * bad as those workaround many AT issues
-  * most but not all reading systems scale down automatically
+  * most but not all reading systems scale down automatically but can be quirky
   * moving surrounding non-whitespace (punctuation, hypen) into wrapper to avoid reflow artifacts
-  * selection / highlighting
+  * selection / highlighting: SVG/browsers lack the concept
-    * browser engines lack support

 ---